Visteon (VC)

 AI Analysis | Feedback

-Sachin Lawande President and CEO
+Sachin Lawande, President and Chief Executive Officer

-Jerome Rouquet Senior Vice President and Chief Financial Officer
+Jerome Rouquet, Senior Vice President and Chief Financial Officer

-Jerome Rouquet assumed the role of Senior Vice President, Finance, in January 2020 and became Visteon's Chief Financial Officer following the filing of the company's fiscal 2019 financial statements.
-In this capacity, he oversees Visteon's financial strategy, capital allocation, accounting, treasury, tax, investor relations, financial planning and analysis, audit functions, IT organization, and acquisitions and divestitures.
-Rouquet has nearly 30 years of financial experience in the automotive and engineering sectors.
-Prior to Visteon, he served as Senior Vice President, Finance, Motorparts, for Tenneco Inc. from October 2018 to December 2019, a role he took after Tenneco acquired Federal-Mogul.
-He spent 23 years at Federal-Mogul, where his roles included Senior Vice President and Chief Financial Officer (January 2016 - September 2018), Vice President, Chief Accounting Officer and Controller (July 2010 - January 2016), and Finance Director (1999-2010).
-He also held various financial leadership roles at Imaje.
+Jerome Rouquet was appointed Senior Vice President, Finance, effective January 21, 2020, and became Visteon's Chief Financial Officer following the filing of the company's fiscal 2019 financial statements.
+He is responsible for Visteon's financial strategy, capital allocation, and oversees accounting, treasury, tax, investor relations, financial planning and analysis, and audit functions, as well as the IT organization.
+Rouquet has nearly 30 years of financial experience.
+Before joining Visteon, he served as Senior Vice President, Finance, Motorparts, for Tenneco Inc., following its acquisition of Federal-Mogul.
+His 23-year career at Federal-Mogul included roles as Vice President, Chief Accounting Officer and Controller (July 2010 to January 2016), and Senior Vice President and Chief Financial Officer (January 2016 to September 2018).
+He also held financial controller roles at Imaje in Belgium.

-Kristin Trecker Senior Vice President and Chief People Officer
+Kristin Trecker, Senior Vice President and Chief People Officer

 AI Analysis | Feedback